Evidence for local spots of viscous electron flow in graphene at moderate mobility: Electric Field from SDILD

 \subsection{Simulation of the Measured Electric Fields in Fig.~\ref{fig3:NegFields_ViscousFlow} by SDILD}

-Figure~\ref{fig3:NegFields_ViscousFlow}e, f, main text, showcase a dipolar $\widehat{E}_{x}^{\rm meas}(x,y)$ structure as determined by EFM that exhibits a spatial extent and an intensity of its two lobes much larger than the apparent electric field generated by SDILD (Fig.~\ref{fig3:NegFields_ViscousFlow}c, d, main text).
+Figure~\ref{fig3:NegFields_ViscousFlow}e, f, main text, showcase a doublet $\widehat{E}_{x}^{\rm meas}(x,y)$ structure as determined by EFM that exhibits a spatial extent and an intensity of its two lobes much larger than the apparent electric field generated by SDILD (Fig.~\ref{fig3:NegFields_ViscousFlow}c, d, main text).
+Hence, we attribute this feature to viscous electron flow.
 This structure is shown again in Fig.~\ref{fig:SDILD_PatchedDoping}e.
-Since we can not avoid temporal fluctuations of the doping profile $n_0(x,y)$ completely (section~\ref{subsec_DopingStability}), we also attempted to reproduce the recorded dipolar $E_x^{\rm meas}(x,y)$ structure by an arbitrary, artificial doping profile $n_0(x,y)$.
+Since we can not avoid small temporal fluctuations of the doping profile $n_0(x,y)$ (section~\ref{subsec_DopingStability}), we attempted to reproduce the recorded doublet $E_x^{\rm meas}(x,y)$ structure by an arbitrary, artificial doping profile $n_0(x,y)$.
 Eventually, we found such a doping profile (black line, Fig.~\ref{fig:SDILD_PatchedDoping}d) that, however, appears to be impossible in reality.
 We describe the reasoning in the following after recalling that the doping profiles recorded prior and after the $V_{\rm CPD}(x,y,V_{\rm SD}=0.1\,{\rm V})$ map necessary for $E_x^{\rm meas}(x,y)$ are, both, not capable to reproduce $E_x^{\rm meas}(x,y)$ via SDILD (Fig.~\ref{fig3:NegFields_ViscousFlow}, main text).

 We firstly consider a one dimensional doping profile $n_0(x)$ and later extend the analysis to two dimensions.
 To observe a divergence of the electric field via SDILD, either $n_0(x)$ or $n(x)$ must cross zero (eq.~(\ref{Eq_NegField_TrivialEff})).
 As shown in Fig.~\ref{fig:NegEfields_SDILD}a--b, $\widehat{E}_x^{\rm SDILD}$ rapidly decreases away from such crossings.
 Hence, we firstly focus on the area close to such crossings.
 If, both, $n_0(x)$ and the shifted $n(x)$ cross zero with the same direction of slope, one gets a dipolar divergence of $\widehat{E}_x^{\rm SDILD}(x)$ (Fig.~\ref{fig:NegEfields_SDILD}a).
 Around the crossing point, we apply a Taylor expansion of $n_0(x)$ and $n(x)$, here given for $n_0(x)$ around a crossing at $x=0$, to deduce leading terms reading